NGS360/react-frontend/API_CONFIGURATION.md

 This means API requests will be automatically proxied to http://localhost:5000 during development, and you don't need to specify the full URL in your API calls.

+**Note:** The API endpoints are configured to use the `/api/projects` path, not just `/projects`.
+This matches the actual backend API structure.

 ## Production Mode

 For production deployment, you need to configure the API URL: